-The University takes great pride in the community at Penn State Schuylkill and offers students, faculty and staff many advantages.
-This community is a great place to live, learn, work and study; however, this does not mean that the campus community is immune from problems.
-With that in mind, Penn State Schuylkill has taken progressive measures to create and maintain a safe environment on campus.
+The Penn State Dickinson School of Law takes great pride in the campus community and offers students, facility, and staff many advantages.
+The community is a great place to live, learn, work and study, however, this does not mean that the campus community is immune from problems that arise in other communities.
+With that in mind, Penn State Dickinson School of Law has taken progressive measures to create and maintain a safe environment on campus.

-Although the University is progressive with its policies, programs, and education, it is up to each of us to live with a sense of awareness and use reasonable judgment when living, working, or visiting on campus.
+Though the University is progressive with its policies, programs, and education, it is up to each of us to live with a sense of awareness and use reasonable judgment when living, working or visiting on campus.